elbaggarilab/elbaggarilab.github.io/opportunities.md

-We invite applicants with (1) a strong background in high-resolution scanning transmission electron microscopy, (2) experience in the analysis of microscopy/spectroscopy data for uncovering subtle phenomena, and (3) experience or strong interest in any of the following: strongly correlated electron systems or other quantum materials,
+We invite applicants with (1) a strong background in high-resolution scanning transmission electron microscopy, (2) experience in the analysis of microscopy/spectroscopy data for uncovering subtle phenomena, and (3) experience or strong interest in any of the following: strongly correlated electron systems and other quantum materials,
 <em>in situ </em> transmission electron microscopy techniques (biasing/heating/strain), cryogenics, transport characterization,
 or nanofabrication.

 To apply, please send the following to ielbaggari@rowland.harvard.edu
-* a cover letter describing your past research and your future research interests (equivalent of 1-1.5 page)
+* a cover letter describing your past research and a potential future research project in our lab (equivalent of 2 pages)
 * an academic CV
 * contact information for 2-3 references

 **Undergraduate Students**
-We aim to provide undergraduate students with meaningful research projects.
-Due to the COVID19 health crisis, we only have positions for Harvard undergraduates.
-Further, the research project will have to be remote (no physical access to the lab).
-Depending on interests and fit, the remote project can be designed to interface with our experimental efforts.
-To discuss opportunities, feel free to contact ielbaggari@rowland.harvard.edu.
+Due to the COVID19 health crisis, we only have positions for Harvard undergraduates and the research project will need to be performed remotely.
+However, the project can is designed around our experimental efforts.
+To discuss opportunities, contact ielbaggari@rowland.harvard.edu.

 **Graduate Students**
 Co-advised graduate student positions may be available, especially if you are interested in integrating atomic-resolution imaging into your research.